 The Australian Longitudinal Study on Women's Health (ALSWH) has been gathering data on the mental, physical, and social health of over 50,000 women since 1995.
 The survey data are used by over 650 collaborators - most of whom are not part of the original research team.

-- View ALSWH in Research Data Australia
+- Explore the record for ALSWH in Research Data Australia

-Advice on sharing sensitive data from here and abroad
+Other advice on sharing sensitive data

 - Mukurtu.
 A free, mobile and open source platform built with indigenous communities to manage and share digital cultural heritage (Australia)